Turkish diaspora: Palestinian Turks

-Diaspora of Romanian Turks
+Romanian Turks

-Diaspora of Syrian Turks
+Syrian Turks

 Since the outbreak of the Syrian Civil War, hundreds of thousands of Syrian Turkmen have been internally displaced and/or forced to leave the country, and most of them have sought refuge in neighbouring states and Western Europe.
 In particular, approximately 300,000 to 500,000 Syrian Turkmen have taken refuge in the Republic of Turkey.
 Moreover, there are between 125,000 and 150,000 Syrian Turkmen refugees in Lebanon, which means they outnumber the long-established Turkish minority in Lebanon.

 In 2020 it was reported that 1 million Syrian Turkmen were living in Turkey and demanding that the Turkish government grant them Turkish citizenship.

-Diaspora of Turkish Jews
+Turkish Jews

 In 2012, it was estimated that around 280,000 Jews living in Israel were from Turkey or of Turkish descent.
 In Israel, the Arkadaş Association was founded by Turkish Jews to maintain their relationship with Turkey.